KhalilElAmine/Potato-Disease-Classification/README.md

 The model was trained on the dataset PlantVillage containing labeled images of potato leaves with three classes: healthy, late blight, and early blight.
 The dataset was preprocessed and split into training and validation sets to train the model effectively.

 ## Model Training
 The machine learning model was developed using Python and popular deep learning libraries such as TensorFlow and Keras.
-The model was trained on the dataset to achieve high accuracy in classifying potato leaf diseases.
+The model was trained on the dataset to achieve high accuracy of 97% in classifying potato leaf diseases.

 ## Local Website
 To interact with the trained model, a local website was created using Node.js, HTML, CSS, and JavaScript.
 Follow these steps to set up the website: